PrismLauncher/prismlauncher.org/src/wiki/getting-started/controller-support.md

 Since LambdaControls got deprecated, someone decided to fork it and update it.

-In fact, here we're recommending [MidnightControls](https://github.com/TeamMidnightDust/MidnightControls).
+In fact, here we're recommending [MidnightControls](https://modrinth.com/mod/midnightcontrols).

 It's an updated fork of LambdaControls.

-To install this mod on PolyMC, download it directly [from their GitHub releases](https://github.com/TeamMidnightDust/MidnightControls/releases) and drag-and-drop the jar in PolyMC.
+It can be be installed using PolyMC's mod downloader funtion With Modrinth.

 Once installed, please launch your instance and navigate to the in-game controls menu.